 It’s flat rather than at an angle.
 The font looks a little thinner.
 They’ve changed the lighting effect on it.

 Something a little weird has gone on with the letter ‘b’.
-And the sub-brand name is clearly now flat rather than wavy, and it’s in CAPS and a different font.
+And the sub-brand name is clearly now flat rather than wavy.
+And it’s in CAPS and a thicker font.